The application: an overview

 Hello!
 Thanks for thinking of applying to Wellesley.
 Each year we accept a small number of transfer students for entrance in September or January.

-As a transfer student, you’re integrated into an existing class and have the same opportunities and privileges as your classmates, including financial aid and guaranteed housing.
+As a transfer student, you’re integrated into an existing class and have the same opportunities and privileges as your classmates.
 In order to receive a Wellesley College degree as a transfer student, you must complete at least two years (16 units) of coursework at the College.

 Interviews are not required but they are recommended.
 Read more about off-campus interviews and review the deadlines required for each decision plan before scheduling.